 Ever dreamed of getting up close to the Big Five?
 Or standing before one of the most spectacular waterfalls in the world?
 Do both and much more on this 18-day journey.
 Photograph elephants and lions in South Africa’s Kruger National Park, meet a researcher at the National Geographic-supported Cheetah Conservation Fund in Namibia, and explore the lush landscapes surrounding Victoria Falls.
 From thrilling game drives to intimate cultural encounters, enjoy the journey of a lifetime.

-Go on safari with a researcher from the Endangered Wildlife Trust’s Carnivore Conservation Programme, part of National Geographic's Big Cats Initiative.
+Go on safari with a researcher from the Endangered Wildlife Trust’s Cheetah Metapopulation Project, part of National Geographic's Big Cats Initiative.